Yeeldx/yeeldbox-devdocs/CONTRIBUTING.md

 $ git checkout -b newdocedit
 ```

-Now make all those great additions and edits to your copy of Yearn's Dev Docs.
+Now make all those great additions and edits to your copy of Yeeldx's Dev Docs.

 ### Submitting a Pull Request